Wycliffe College, Toronto: Campus

-Wycliffe College is situated in the centre of the University of Toronto campus, on the corner of Hoskin Avenue and Queen's Park.
+Wycliffe College is situated in the centre of the University of Toronto's St. George campus, on the corner of Hoskin Avenue and Queen's Park.
 Next door is Hart House (University of Toronto), which houses athletic facilities, a theatre, an art gallery, reading rooms, sitting rooms, offices, a library, music rooms, student meeting and study space.
 Along with classrooms and a chapel, Wycliffe houses 75 graduate residents, many of whom are studying other disciplines at the University of Toronto and its affiliates.

 Students have access, moreover, to the services of the University of Toronto, including the athletic facilities, library systems, and student union clubs.